Your London agency runs Salesforce, Harvest, and Xero, and none of them agree on what a client owes

 How to choose a developer in London

 Pick a team that has integrated CRMs with time-tracking and accounting before, because the integrations are where these projects succeed or quietly fail.
 Ask them to map your hours-sold-to-hours-invoiced flow on a whiteboard in the first meeting; if they reach for a generic pipeline diagram, keep looking.
 The right partner has shipped this for a services firm and can name the time-trackers and accounting tools they've wired together.
-Plan the CRM alongside your accounting software, business intelligence dashboard, and project management software so client data flows cleanly end to end.
+Plan the CRM alongside your accounting software, business intelligence (BI) dashboard, and project management software so client data flows cleanly end to end.

 - !They demo a pipeline and call it done; ask how they model retainer burn-down and disbursements